feluxe/aioshim/README.md

 ## Description

 The main purpose of this lib is to provide *asyncio* compatible versions of the functions in the standard library.
-E.g. `itertools.chain()` doesn't work with `async_generators`, etc.
+E.g. `itertools.chain()` doesn't work with `async_generators`, so there is `aioshim.itertools.chain()` to fill the gap.
+Etc.

 I'm sure the stdlib will catch up with this sooner or later.
 This lib is for those who need a shim as soon as possible.